Saumy1905/secure-ecommerce-platform/README.md

 - Checkout with shipping and payment details
 - View and track order history

-The project adheres to OWASP Top 10 guidelines and incorporates PCI DSS principles for secure payment handling (mock implementation for demo purposes).
+The project adheres to OWASP Top 10 guidelines and incorporates PCI DSS principles for secure payment handling

 ## Tech Stack
 - **Backend**: